jkingportfolio/CI_PP1_TheCocktailBar/README.md

 12. As a site owner i would like to introduce the bar to potential clients
 13. As the site owner i would want to be able to take bookings via an online form booking system
 14. As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+15. As a site owner i would like users to be able to easily navigate the site, creating a nice user experience
+16. As a site owner i would like the user to intially be presented with a striking image to generate excitement about the site and the bar itself
+17. As a site owner i would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs

 ## Design